 How to Cook Delicata Squash

 To prep the squash, start by halving it lengthwise.
 Then, use a spoon to scoop out the seeds and the stringy flesh.
 Cut the seeded squash halves into thick slices – I aim for 1/2-inch half-moons.
 Toss the pieces with olive oil, salt, and pepper and spread them in a single layer on a rimmed baking sheet.
-Bake until they’re golden brown on all sides, about 25 to 30 minutes.
+Bake until they’re golden brown on all sides.
+Unlike larger winter squash, which can take up to an hour to cook, cooking delicata squash takes no time at all!
+It’ll be ready in about 20 to 25 minutes.

 Use this method as the first step in this recipe or any of these other delicata squash recipes: